jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 Other search engines may offer similar functionality.

 # The Gift That Doesn’t Feel Like A Gift At The Time
 I had spare time when I was unemployed.
 My wife urged me to enjoy it.
-It just couldn’t enjoy it.
+I just couldn’t enjoy it.
 I tried a few matinee movies, but I felt guilty.

 I had been given a gift of time, but it didn’t feel like a gift at the time.
 Had I known that my unemployment would last no more than eight months, then I would have enjoyed it.
 It was the indeterminate length that I found vexing.